The Most Dangerous Game: Plot

 Zaroff, another big-game hunter, knows of Rainsford from his published account of hunting snow leopards in Tibet.
-Over dinner, he explains that although he has been hunting animals since he was a boy, he has decided that killing big game has become boring for him.
-After escaping the Russian Revolution, he purchased Ship-Trap, built a home for himself, and rigged the island with lights to lure passing ships into the jagged rocks surrounding it.
+Over dinner, he explains that although he has been hunting animals since he was a boy, killing big game has become boring for him.
+After escaping the Russian Revolution, he purchased Ship-Trap Island, built a home for himself, and rigged the island with lights to lure passing ships into the jagged rocks surrounding it.
 He takes the survivors captive and hunts them for sport, giving them food, clothing, a knife, and a three-hour head start, and using only a small-caliber pistol for himself.
-Any captives who can elude Zaroff, Ivan, and a pack of hunting dogs for three days are set free; to date, though, Zaroff has never lost a hunt.
+Any captives who can elude Zaroff, Ivan, and a pack of hunting dogs for three days are set free, though Zaroff has never lost a hunt.
 Captives are offered a choice between being hunted or being turned over to Ivan, who once served as official knouter for the Great White Czar.
 Rainsford denounces the hunt as barbarism, but Zaroff replies by claiming that "life is for the strong."
-Zaroff is enthused to have another world-class hunter as a companion and, at lunch the next day, offers to take Rainsford along with him on his next hunt.
-When Rainsford staunchly refuses and demands to leave the island, Zaroff decides to hunt him instead.
-Rainsford reluctantly accepts the challenge and receives his equipment from Ivan.
+Zaroff is enthused to have another world-class hunter as a companion, suggesting that he and Rainsford go hunting, but Rainsford rebuffs him.
+When Rainsford refuses to see his collection of heads, citing ill feeling, Zaroff goes to hunt alone, bidding Rainsford goodnight and saying they will hunt tomorrow.
+The next day, Rainsford staunchly refuses to hunt and demands to leave the island, but Zaroff suggests he will be given to Ivan if he insists on refusing.
+Fearing this, Rainsford reluctantly accepts the challenge and receives his equipment from Ivan.